-The Annual General Meeting (AGM) of the Stockholders of Nickel Asia Corporation, a corporation organized and existing under the laws of the Philippines with address at the 28th Floor, NAC Tower, 32nd Street, Bonifacio Global City, Taguig City, Metro Manila will be held on Monday, 28 May 2018, 2:30 p.m. at Ascott Ballroom, 5th Floor, Ascott Bonifacio Global City, 5th Ave. cor.
-28th St., BGC, Taguig City.
+The Annual General Meeting (AGM) of the Stockholders of Nickel Asia Corporation, a corporation organized and existing under the laws of the Philippines with address at the 28th Floor, NAC Tower, 32nd Street, Bonifacio Global City, Taguig City, Metro Manila will be held on Monday, 20 May 2019, 2:30 p.m. at Ballroom A & B, 5th Floor, Ascott Bonifacio Global City, Taguig City.
 The Agenda of the AGM, as indicated in the accompanying Notice of Annual General Meeting of Stockholders, is as follows:

-- 1. Call to Order - 2.
-Proof of required notice of the meeting - 3.
-Certification of quorum - 4.
-Reading and approval of the Minutes of the 29 May 2017 annual stockholders' meeting - Presentation of Annual Report and Audited Financial Statements for the year ended 31 December 2017 and action thereon - 6.
-Presentation and Approval of the Stock Option Plan - 7.
-Ratification and approval of the acts of the Board of Directors and Executive Officers during the year 2017 - 8.
-Appointment of independent auditors - 9.
-Election of directors, including independent directors - 10.
-Other matters
+- 1. Call to Order

+- 2. Proof of required notice of the meeting

+- 3. Certification of quorum

+- 4. Reading and approval of the Minutes of the 28 May 2018 annual general meeting of stockholders and the Minutes of the 9 October 2018 special stockholders' meeting

+- 5. Presentation of Annual Report and Audited Financial Statements for the year ended 31 December 2018 and action thereon

+- 6. Ratification and approval of the acts of the Board of Directors and Executive Officers during the year 2018

+- 7. Appointment of independent auditors

+- 8. Election of directors, including independent directors

+- 9. Other matters

-As in previous years, there will be an OPEN FORUM before the approval of the Annual Report and Audited Financial Statements for the year ended 31 December 2017 is submitted to the vote of the shareholders.
+As in previous years, there will be an OPEN FORUM before the approval of the Annual Report and Audited Financial Statements for the year ended 31 December 2018 is submitted to the vote of the shareholders.
 Questions will likewise be entertained for other items in the agenda as appropriate and consistent with orderly proceedings.

-The Management Report and the Audited Financial Statements for the year ended 31 December 2017 are attached to this Information Statement.
+The Management Report and the Audited Financial Statements for the year ended 31 December 2018 are attached to this Information Statement.
 The Annual Report under Securities Exchange Commission ("SEC") Form 17-A will be available on the Company's website.
-The Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2018 will be available on or before May 15, 2018 and will be uploaded in the Company's website upon availability.
-Upon written request of a shareholder, the Company shall furnish such shareholder with a copy of the said Annual Report on SEC Form 17-A, as filed with the SEC, and the Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-A, as filed with the SEC, and the Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2018, free of charge.
-The contact details for obtaining such copies are on Page 31 of this Information Statement.
+The Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2019 will be available on or before May 15, 2019 and will be uploaded in the Company's website upon availability.
+Upon written request of a shareholder, the Company shall furnish such shareholder with a copy of the said Annual Report on SEC Form 17-A, as filed with the SEC, and the Company's Interim Financial Statements and Management's Discussion and Analysis of Financial Condition and Results of Operations or SEC Form 17-Q as of 31 March 2019, free of charge.
+The contact details for obtaining such copies are on Page 30 of this Information Statement.

 Shareholders who cannot attend the Meeting may accomplish the attached Proxy Form.
-Please indicate your vote (Yes, No, Abstain) for each item in the attached form, and submit the same on or before 11 May 2018 to the Office of the Corporate Secretary at the Company's principal office.
+Please indicate your vote (Yes, No, Abstain) for each item in the attached form, and submit the same on or before 10 May 2019 to the Office of the Corporate Secretary at the Company's principal office.

-Proxies will be validated and tabulated by a special committee composed of the Company's stock transfer agent, Stock Transfer Service Inc. 34th Floor, Rufino Plaza, Ayala Avenue, Makati City ("STSI"), the Corporate Secretary and the Compliance Officer, and will be voted as indicated by the shareholder in the proxy and applicable rules.
+Proxies will be validated and tabulated by a special committee composed of the Company's stock transfer agent, Stock Transfer Service Inc. 34th Floor, Rufino Plaza, Ayala Avenue, Makati City ("STSI"), the Corporate Secretary, and the Compliance Officer, and will be voted as indicated by the shareholder in the proxy and applicable rules.
 The tabulation of votes shall be done by the special committee and reviewed by the Company's independent external auditor, Sycip Gorres Velayo & Co.
 (SGV).